Active osmotic-like pressure on permeable inclusions: Effective Pressure on the Inclusion

-At intermediate and high strength motility fields, $Pe_{1}+Pe_{2}>30$, the effective pressure on rectangular inclusion vanishes for $Pe_1=Pe_2$ (see figure \ref{Rec} (a-c)).
-Figure \ref{Rec} (a) shows effective pressure for inclusion width, $L_2=L_x/2=20\sigma$.
-One can see the symmetry of red and blue colors and contour lines with respect to the line $Pe_1=Pe_2$ which indicates that the direction of effective pressure is reversed by exchanging $Pe_1$ and $Pe_2$ because the regions inside and outside the inclusion have equal widths $L_2= L_x/2$.
-This symmetry is broken for $L_2\neq L_x/2$ (see figure \ref{Rec} (b) and (c)).
-By reducing the width of inclusion, $L_2$, outward (positive) and inward (negative) pressures become stronger and weaker respectively (from a to c in figure \ref{Rec}; the red colors become darker while blue colors become lighter).
-In Tables \ref{max} and \ref{min}, we present values of the maximum and minimum pressures and their coordinates in the parameter space for panels (a-c) of figure \ref{Rec}.
+Returning to Fig. \ref{NRec}(a), we present the effective pressure for a rectangular inclusion width of $L_2=L_x/2=20\sigma$.
+The red and blue colors and contour lines exhibit symmetry with respect to the line $Pe_1=Pe_2$, indicating that exchanging $Pe_1$ and $Pe_2$ reverses the direction of the effective pressure.
+This is due to the fact that the regions inside and outside the inclusion have equal widths of $L_2=L_1=L_x/2$.
+However, this symmetry is disrupted for $L_2\neq L_x/2$, as shown in Figs. \ref{NRec}(b) and \ref{NRec}(c).
+By decreasing the inclusion width, $L_2$, outward (positive) and inward (negative) pressures become stronger and weaker, respectively, as shown from Figs. \ref{NRec}(a) to \ref{NRec}(c); the red colors become darker while blue colors become lighter.
+Tables \ref{max} and \ref{min} provide the maximum and minimum pressure values and their corresponding coordinates in the parameter space $\{Pe_1,Pe_2\}$ for Figs. \ref{NRec}(a)-\ref{NRec}(c).

-As $L_2$ is decreased, the increase rate of the maximum pressure, $\bar{P}_{max}$, becomes greater than the decrease rate of the minimum pressure, $\bar{P}_{min}$.
-In fact, the rate of change in the maximum and minimum pressures depends on the rate of variation in the difference of active particle concentrations in the two interior and exterior regions.
-By reducing the width of the region of lower (higher) motility, the area fractions of active particles in both regions and their difference increases (decreases).
-As a result, positive (outward) and negative (inward) pressures increase and decrease, respectively.
-One should be aware that the area fraction in the region of lower motility can increase only up to a saturation value because of steric interactions between the active particles \cite{Naji2020}.
-The saturation value corresponds to the area fraction of hexagonally close-packed active particles in two dimensions, $\phi_\text{hpc}\simeq0.91$.
-Before the concentration of the region of lower motility reaches the saturation value, the difference of concentrations in the two regions increases by decreasing the area (width) of the region of lower motility.
-Afterwards, the difference of concentrations decreases.
-In this case, the concentration of the region of lower motility cannot reach the saturation value even for the shortest width of region 2, $L_2=5\sigma$.
-Consequently, the maximum pressure in the table continuously increases by reducing $L_2$.
+The coordinates of the maximum and minimum pressure remain fixed in the parameter space $\{Pe_1,Pe_2\}$ for different inclusion widths, $L_2$.
+However, the values of the maximum and minimum pressures change with $L_2$.
+As $L_2$ decreases, the increase rate of the maximum pressure, $\bar{P}_{\mathrm{max}}$, exceeds the decrease rate of the minimum pressure, $\bar{P}_{\mathrm{min}}$.
+This rate of change in the maximum and minimum pressures depends on the rate of variation in the difference of the average densities in the two interior and exterior regions.
+By reducing the width of the region of lower (higher) motility, the average densities of active particles in both regions increase (decrease), and the absolute value of difference between them increases (decreases).
+Consequently, positive (outward) and negative (inward) pressures increase and decrease, respectively.